-Veterans' Benefits are currently only available for the residential version of this program
+Veterans' Benefits are not available for the 100% online program.

 This program provides the student with the fundamental drafting skills necessary for entry level employment.
 Graduates from the Computer Aided Drafting and Design program will have sufficient knowledge and skill for entrylevel employment as a drafter.
 Typically, initial jobs carry titles such as detailer, drafter, junior designer or CAD operator.
 As graduates gain experience, they tend to specialize in one of the following general fields: